deepset-ai/haystack/docs/_src/api/api/reader.md

 **Arguments**:

-- `data_dir`: Path to directory containing your training data in SQuAD style
-- `train_filename`: Filename of training data
-- `dev_filename`: Filename of dev / eval data
-- `test_filename`: Filename of test data
-- `dev_split`: Instead of specifying a dev_filename, you can also specify a ratio (e.g. 0.1) here
                   that gets split off from training data for eval.
-- `use_gpu`: Whether to use GPU (if available)
-- `batch_size`: Number of samples the model receives in one batch for training
-- `n_epochs`: Number of iterations on the whole training data set
-- `learning_rate`: Learning rate of the optimizer
-- `max_seq_len`: Maximum text length (in tokens).
-Everything longer gets cut down.
-- `warmup_proportion`: Proportion of training steps until maximum learning rate is reached.
                           Until that point LR is increasing linearly.
 After that it's decreasing again linearly.
                           Options for different schedules are available in FARM.
-- `evaluate_every`: Evaluate the model every X steps on the hold-out eval dataset
-- `save_dir`: Path to store the final model
-- `num_processes`: The number of processes for `multiprocessing.Pool` during preprocessing.
                       Set to value of 1 to disable multiprocessing.
 When set to 1, you cannot split away a dev set from train set.
                       Set to None to use all CPU cores minus one.
-- `use_amp`: Optimization level of NVIDIA's automatic mixed precision (AMP).
-The higher the level, the faster the model.
                 Available options:
                 None (Don't use AMP)
                 "O0" (Normal FP32 training)